Cook County says Niles axed more trees than agreed at Bunker Hill forest preserve for a planned sidewalk

-The Village of Niles was reportedly supposed to chop down eight trees on the south side of Touhy Avenue in the Bunker Hill forest preserve under a 2019 agreement to construct a sidewalk between Harts Road and Caldwell Avenue as part of a project to extend the North Branch Trail.
+The Village of Niles was reportedly supposed to chop down eight trees on the south side of Touhy Avenue in the Bunker Hill forest preserve under a 2019 agreement to construct a sidewalk between Harts Road and Caldwell Avenue as part of the North Branch Trail extension project.

 It cut down 37.

 “On January 12, the Village of Niles removed trees on the edge of the Bunker Hill preserve as part of an intergovernmental agreement (IGA) with the Forest Preserves to install a new sidewalk on the south side of Touhy Avenue.
 A total of 37 trees were taken down, which did exceed the specific parameters of what was agreed to according to the IGA,” Forest Preserves of Cook County director of communications Carl Vogel said.

 “We are working with the village to determine the impacts and any possible mitigation about that,” Vogel said.

 Village of Niles spokesman Mitch Johnson said that while 8 trees were estimated for removal, the IGA did not restrict the removal to that exact number and rather allowed for tree removal within the footprint of the trail.

 Johnson said that the county’s estimates about the number of trees that were cut down were reasonable when including trees inside and outside the project area as well as adjacent public right-of-way that isn’t part of the IGA.